 Full disclosure: I primarily eat cupcakes for the icing and have been known to cut the top off the cupcake and just eat the icing.
 This is usually because the cupcake has a delicious creamy icing, but the muffin is dry and flavourless.
 As luck would have it, on the rare occasion that the muffin is moist and delicious, the icing is usually too sweet or buttery.

-These cupcakes are ridiculously good.
+These Paleo Lemon Cupcakes are ridiculously good.
 The muffin is melt in your mouth moist with lots of zesty lemon flavour which perfectly contrasts with the creamy strawberry icing.
 I had a glass of beet juice ready in case the icing was lacking in colour but was excited to discover that the icing was naturally a vibrant pink and didn’t need the help of food colouring or beet juice.
 When preparing the icing, make sure that you only use the thick cream.
 If you can’t find cans of coconut cream, full fat coconut milk also works, just be sure to store it in the fridge for a few hours prior to using so that the cream hardens and separates from the water.
 I recommend storing the strawberry icing in the fridge separately and topping the muffins right before serving.

 If you make this recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!